-South Korea court sentences ex-president to 5 years in martial law case
+South Korea’s ex-president Yoon given 5-year jail term in martial law case

 - list 4 of 4Trump welcomes Venezuela’s Maria Corina Machado in closed-door meeting

+Speaking outside the court immediately after the ruling, one of Yoon’s lawyers, Yoo Jung-hwa, said the former president would appeal the verdict.

+“We express regret that the decision was made in a politicised manner,” she said.

-The rulings are the first related to a range of criminal charges Yoon faces over his botched martial law declaration in December 2024.
+The court’s ruling is the first related to a range of criminal charges Yoon faces over his botched attempt to impose martial law, which lasted only around six hours but sent shockwaves through South Korean society, which was long considered one of the world’s most stable democracies.

-Al Jazeera’s Jack Barton, reporting from South Korea’s capital Seoul, said Yoon’s supporters had gathered outside the court on Friday and were chanting to express their unhappiness with the verdict after he was found guilty on all charges.
+Al Jazeera’s Jack Barton, reporting from South Korea’s capital Seoul, said Yoon’s supporters had gathered outside the court on Friday and were chanting to express their unhappiness with the verdict.

-“It’s not a good sign,” Barton said, explaining that the ex-president still faces the most serious charge of insurrection.
+“It’s not a good sign,” Barton said, explaining that the ex-president still faces the most serious charge of insurrection, which carries a death sentence.

 “These charges are not really related to the main event.
 That is the insurrection trial that is still ongoing,” he said.